Fellowship for

 -

-After the program ends, you are invited to initiate the FoodHaus Fellowship Alumni Network to stay connected with your fellow participants, access ongoing support and resources, and collaborate with the community and partners on future projects and opportunities.
+After the program ends, you are invited to initiate the FoodHaus Fellowship Alumni Network to stay connected with your fellow participants, access community support and resources, and collaborate with the community and partners on future projects and opportunities.

 -